owulveryck/blog/content/post/linearregression.md

 ---
 author: Olivier Wulveryck
 date: 2016-05-20T12:50:59+02:00
-description: description
+description: A post about machine learning and an application on a simple case I've met in my job.
+  Here is the use case \:regarding three different technical solutions, after the evaluation by group of human of different features, can a Bot "think" on its own and evaluate which one offers then best ratio cost/features.
+  And therefore, can it tell any manager which solution to choose.
 draft: true
 tags:
 - machine learning
 - octave
 - linear regression
 title: Which solution should I choose?
-Deciding with an algorithm
+Don't think too much and ask a bot!
 topics:
 - topic 1
 type: post